seregazhuk/seregazhuk.github.io_old/_posts/2016-05-12-laravel-facades.md

 classes or entities.
 The facade design pattern is used to define a simplified interface to a more complex subsystem.*

-Accprding to the Gang of Four the Facade pattern is a structural pattern.
+According to the Gang of Four the Facade pattern is a structural pattern.
 The Facade pattern is a class, which wraps a complex library and provides a simplier and more readable interface to it.
 The facade itself maintains it's dependencies.

 ## Facades in Laravel

-Laravel has a fature similar to this pattern, also named Facades.
+Laravel has a feature similar to this pattern, also named Facades.
 This name may confuse you, because facades in Laravel don't fully implement the Facade design pattern.
 According to the <a href="https://laravel.com/docs/master/facades" target="_blank">documentation</a>:

 *Facades provide a "static" interface to classes that are available in the application's service container.*

-Another words facades serve as a proxy for accessing to the contatiner's services, which is actually the syntactic sugar for these services.
-Instead of having to go through a testable and maintainable way of instaintiating a class, passing in all of it's dependencies, we can simply use a static interface, but behing the scenes Laravel itself will take care of instantiating a class and resolving it's dependencies ot of the IoC container.
+Another words facades serve as a proxy for accessing to the container's services, which is actually the syntactic sugar for these services.
+Instead of having to go through a testable and maintainable way of instiantiating a class, passing in all of it's dependencies, we can simply use a static interface, but behing the scenes Laravel itself will take care of instantiating a class and resolving it's dependencies ot of the IoC container.

 ## Usage